plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 This example shows how to link a Rust staticlib that implements the Rama NetworkExtension C ABI into a macOS Transparent Proxy extension.

+The host app generates and stores the demo MITM root CA in the macOS keychain using `swift-certificates`, then forwards the PEM certificate/key to the Rust engine through the opaque Network Extension config blob.

 ## Build

 ```sh